- California Task Force on K-12 Civic Learning

 Chief Justice Tani G. Cantil-Sakauye on why the courts are so vested in civics learning and why this initiative is so important to her, leader of the state's judicial branch.

 The Chief Justice appointed this statewide judicial branch leadership group to promote civics literacy in California's schools.
 The committee includes representatives of all three levels of the California courts, the State Bar and local bar associations, as well as local and state education organizations that are also actively supporting the effort.

 Chief Justice’s Civic Learning Award

 Presented in collaboration with the State Superintendent of Public Instruction, this award was first announced at the Civic Learning Summit in Feb 2013.
-Now in its second year, the awards program recognizes high schools for their achievements in civics education.
-Award-winning programs serve as models and are shared with educators throughout the state committed to improving their own local civic learning program.
+In its first two years, the awards program recognized public high schools for their achievements in civics education.
+In 2015, the award concentrated on public elementary and middle schools.
+These award-winning school programs serve as models and are shared with educators throughout the state committed to improving their own local civic learning efforts.

 This annual event is commemorated during the first week in May.
 Courts, in partnership with local bar associations, host local events.

 The Chief Justice and members of the leadership group frequently speak about civic learning and present at conferences such as the California School Boards Association, the Association of California School Administrators, and the California Council for the Social Studies conferences.